+from future import print_function

-from twisted.spread import pb '''
+from twisted.spread import pb

+'''

-2 This can be overridden, by subclassing one of the Serializable flavors and defining custom serialization code for your class.
+&lt;sup>2 This can be overridden, by subclassing one of the Serializable flavors and defining custom serialization code for your class.
 See Passing Complex Types for details.

-3 The binary nature of this local vs. remote scheme works because you cannot give RemoteReferences to a third party.
+&lt;sup>3 The binary nature of this local vs. remote scheme works because you cannot give RemoteReferences to a third party.
 If you could, then your object A could go to B, B could give it to C, C might give it back to you, and you would be hard pressed to tell if the object lived in C's memory space, in B's, or if it was really your own object, tarnished and sullied after being handed down like a really ugly picture that your great aunt owned and which nobody wants but which nobody can bear to throw out.
 Ok, not really like that, but you get the idea.